yambati03/frc-match-predictions/README.md

 # FRC Match Predictions

 Uses Monte Carlo simulations to predict the outcome of FRC Matches.
-Made specifically for Destination: Deep Space and uses a custom database made by FRC Team 900.
+Made specifically for Destination: Deep Space and utilizes a custom database made by FRC Team 900.